bwanab/clj_reversi/README.md

     $ boot development
     ```

 2. Go to [http://localhost:8000][3] in your browser.
-You should see "Hello, World!".
+You should see the board.

-3. You're already done.
+3. You're black and you go first.

 ## License

-Copyright © 2014, **Your Name Goes Here**
+Copyright © 2015, **Bill Allen**

 [1]: https://github.com/tailrecursion/boot
 [2]: https://github.com/technomancy/leiningen